Ben Johnson banned the heaters.

 Rick Barnes Jr

-Founder of Late Night Lake Show & The Daily Dribble.
-Digital creator and sports storyteller mixing hoops, culture, and life.
+Founder of Creative Eye Studios and The Daily Dribble.
+Digital creator and storyteller mixing sports, culture, and life.